Live Avatar: Streaming Real-time Audio-Driven Avatar Generation with Infinite Length: Experiments

-\textbf{Datasets} We train our model on the AVSpeech\cite{AVSpeech} dataset, a large-scale audio-visual corpus comprising numerous video clips of human subjects with synchronized audio.
-To ensure data quality and maintain consistency with prior work, we follow the data preprocessing protocol established by OmniAvatar\cite{gan2025omniavatar}.
-Additionally, we filter the raw data, retaining only video segments longer than 10 seconds for training.
-This process yields a final training set of 400,000 high-quality samples.
+\textbf{Datasets.} We train on AVSpeech~\cite{AVSpeech}, a large-scale audio-visual dataset of talking-head clips.
+We adopt the preprocessing of OmniAvatar~\cite{gan2025omniavatar} and keep only clips longer than 10\,s, yielding 400K training samples.
 To evaluate our model's out-of-domain (OOD) generalization, we created a synthetic benchmark named GenBench.
-This test set was generated using Gemini-2.5 Pro, Qwen-Image\cite{wu2025qwenimagetechnicalreport}, and CosyVoice\cite{du2024cosyvoice2scalablestreaming}.
+This test set was generated using Gemini-2.5 Pro, Qwen-Image~\cite{wu2025qwenimagetechnicalreport}, and CosyVoice~\cite{du2024cosyvoice2scalablestreaming}.
 It is composed of two subsets: GenBench-ShortVideo, comprising 100 test samples with an approximate duration of 10 seconds, and GenBench-LongVideo, which contains 15 test videos, each exceeding 5 minutes in duration.
 The benchmark is designed to be challenging, featuring a wide diversity of character styles (photorealistic humans, animated characters, and anthropomorphic non-humans) and visual compositions, including frontal and profile views, as well as half-body and full-body shots.
 This variety allows for a robust assessment of the model's performance on unseen data.

-\textbf{Evaluation Metrics} To evaluate our model, we assess frame-level image quality using FID\cite{fid} and overall video coherence with FVD\cite{fvd}.
-For audio-visual synchronization, we measure the correspondence between lip movements and the input audio using Sync-C and Sync-D metrics\cite{syn}.
-Additionally, we employ the Q-align\cite{qalign} model to evaluate the final video's perceptual quality (IQA) and aesthetic appeal (ASE).
-For our custom Out-of-Distribution (OOD) test set, we only compute Sync-C, Sync-D, IQA, and ASE, as ground truth videos are unavailable.
+\textbf{Evaluation Metrics.} We employ Q-Align~\cite{qalign} to evaluate perceptual quality (IQA) and aesthetic appeal (ASE).
+Audio-visual synchronization is measured via Sync-C and Sync-D~\cite{syn}.
+Identity consistency is assessed by DINOv2~\cite{oquab2023dinov2} cosine similarity (Dino-S) between generated frames and the reference image.
+For the in-domain AVSpeech evaluation (reported in the supplementary), we additionally include FID~\cite{fid} and FVD~\cite{fvd} since ground-truth videos are available.